adrianadepalma/BII_tutorial/bii_example.md

   }
 ```

-Now that we've set up all the functions to gather the data for the compositional similarity models, let's get the dataset.
-We'll first get together a vector of all the study IDs that we need to perform the calculations for.
+Now that we’ve set up all the functions to gather the data for the
+compositional similarity models, let’s get the dataset.
+We’ll first get
+together a vector of all the study IDs that we need to perform the
+calculations for.

 ``` r
 # get a vector of each study to loop over